Mícheál Breathnach CLG

-Mícheál Breathnach is a Gaelic Athletic Association club based in County Galway, Republic of Ireland.
+Mícheál Breathnach is a Gaelic Athletic Association club based in County Galway, Ireland.
 The club is a member of the Galway GAA.
 Underage teams up to U-16's play in the Galway league and championships while further age groups compete in their respective competitions.
-Na Breathnaigh compete in the Galway Senior Football Championship yet they have not won the competition in their history.
+Na Breathnaigh compete in the Galway Intermediate Football Championship having been relegated from the Galway Senior Football Championship as recently as 2020.

 Na Breathnaigh's Hurling squad represent Ireland in the Iomain Cholmcille shinty/hurling international for Gaelic speakers.
 They have defeated the Scots Gaelic team, Alba, twice in 2007 and 2008.
 They faced Alba again on 13 February 2010 in Portree but were defeated.

 The club is named after Irish-language writer, Mícheál Breathnach, who was connected to the area.